 Conclusion.
 Enfish likely represents yet another notable piece in the yet-to-be-solved puzzle of patent eligibility of software patent claims.
 Whether it will provide much needed clarification or further muddy the Alice framework remains to be seen.
 If nothing else, Enfish amplifies current concerns from the patent bar and bench about how to apply Alice in this context.
 Indeed, the Enfish opinion itself states that the “Supreme Court has not established a definitive rule to determine what constitutes an ‘abstract idea’ sufficient to satisfy the first step of the Mayo/Alice inquiry.”
 (Slip op. at 9.)
 If not Enfish, perhaps its progeny could be headed for the Supreme Court to provide such a definitive rule.

 Steve Marshall is a Principal in the Washington, DC, office of Fish & Richardson.
 His practice focuses on complex patent litigation and counseling with an emphasis on embedded systems and software, artificial intelligence, and robotics.
-Mr. Marshall has litigated patent cases across a variety of industries and technologies, including Internet software and e-commerce,...
+Mr. Marshall has litigated patent cases...